jakmeier/bouncy-feet/bouncy_backend/state.md

 ### Client data authority

 1. Each client has authority over the activities(*) done through it.
-This list of activities can be appended to only on this client session.
+To this list of activities, only this client session can append.
 2. The API server keeps a copy of all activity lists and presents a global user state.
 This composition of client states is a data point of its own, which the API server has data authority over.
 Only through that, clients get to see